-- Day-ahead energy and operating reserve markets; - Day-ahead and intra-day Reliability Unit Commitment processes; - Real-time balancing market; - Price-based, co-optimized energy and operating reserve procurement; - Market-based congestion management processes including Auction Revenue Rights (ARRs) and Transmission Congestion Rights (TCRs); - Multi-Day Reliability assessment to manage the commitment of long-start resources; and - Market Monitoring and Mitigation with an internal Market Monitoring Unit.2
+- Day-ahead energy and operating reserve markets; - Day-ahead and intra-day Reliability Unit Commitment processes; - Real-time balancing market; - Price-based, co-optimized energy and operating reserve procurement; - Market-based congestion management processes including Transmission Congestion Rights and Auction Revenue Rights; - Multi-Day Reliability assessment to manage the commitment of long-start resources; and - Market Monitoring and Mitigation with an internal Market Monitoring Unit.2

-With the implementation of the IM, Empire sells energy and operating reserves produced from its company-owned generating resources to SPP in the Day-Ahead (DA) and Real-Time Balancing Market (RTBM) and purchases the energy and operating reserves it needs to serve its native load obligations on a daily basis.
-Empire's revenues and expenses generated in the SPP IM are recorded to certain FERC accounts and recovered under Empire's ECA tariff.
-At the launch of the SPP IM in 2014, Staff expanded the scope of the ACA audit to include a review of Empire's participation in the SPP IM.
-Staff monitors and reviews Empire's monthly market activity and performs a yearly review of Empire's controls, procedures, and performance in the annual ACA audit.
+With the implementation of the IM, Empire sells energy and operating reserves produced from its company-owned generating resources to SPP in the Day-Ahead (DA) and Real-Time Balancing Market (RTBM) and it purchases the energy and operating reserves it needs to serve its native load obligations on a daily basis.
+Revenues and expenses from the IM are recorded in FERC accounts allowed to be recovered under Empire's ECA tariff; therefore, Staff expanded the scope of the ACA audit in 2014 to include a review of Empire's participation in the SPP IM.
+Staff continues to monitor and review Empire's monthly market activity and performs a yearly review of controls, procedures, and performances as part of the annual ACA audit.